ellucian-developer/experience-ethos-examples/README.md

 <br/>

-## Leave Balance Examples
+## Leave Balance Example
-This example, includes a card and page that show the current user, employee, their leave balance.
-There are two npm projects in this example, an extension and a microservice.
+This example includes a card and page that show the current employee user their leave balance.
+There are two npm projects in this example, an extension, and a microservice.
 The data for the card and page are acquired through the BP API (Banner Business Process API) through Ethos Integration.

 These examples are detailed here: [leave-balance](leave-balance/README.md)